Ingredients

 For the chocolate lava:

-In a small saucepan combine the lava ingredients.
+- In a small saucepan, combine the lava ingredients.
 Stir over low heat until melted.
 Transfer to a small bowl and let cool for 15 minutes.
 Cover and freeze for 1 hour, or until fudge-like consistency.
 Divide into 6 equal portions and roll into balls.
-Place in the freezer until ready to use.
+Place in the freezer until solid.

 For the brownies:

-In a large microwave-safe bowl, combine the chocolate chips, butter, and unsweetened chocolate.
-Heat in the microwave for 1 minute then stir.
-Continue heating in 30-second bursts, stirring between each burst, until the mixture is melted and smooth but not scorched.
-Remove from the microwave and let cool slightly.
+- In a large microwave-safe bowl, combine the chocolate chips, butter, and unsweetened chocolate.
+Heat in the microwave for 1 minute, then stir.
+Continue heating in 30-second bursts, stirring between each burst, until the mixture is melted and smooth, being careful not to scorch the mixture.
+Allow to cool slightly.

 MAKE AHEAD:

-At this point the unbaked brownies can be covered and refrigerated for up to 24 hours.
-Bring to room temperature before baking.
+- At this point, the unbaked lava brownies can be covered and refrigerated for up to 24 hours.
+Bring to room temperature before inserting the lava filling balls and baking.

 Pure perfection!
 And SO easy to make.
 Thank you for the recipe.
 I haven’t been disappointed in one of your recipes yet, and I highly doubt I will be.